jeussantiago/CoinCompanions/README.md

 This app is similar to Splitwise.
 Users can create groups for their different trips.
 Other users are added to the group with a code or an invitation is sent to other users.
 Once part of a groups, users can add expenses such as car rental, hotel cost, food cost, etc. When the trip is all said and done, users can pay whoever they owe.
 The app will try to minimize the amount of people the user will have to pay in order to reduce hassles between sending money to each other.

+One issue with splitwise, which many users, even myself, have encountered is that if a trip is already in progress wherein expenses already exist, if a new user is added, the cost per user will not be recalculated.
+This becomes rather annoying as trips can have tens or even hundreds of expenses.
+Do you really expect users to manually update each expense?
+This app tries to solve that issue

 ## USERS:

 -   jeus ; jeus@email.com ; hellofresh (admin)

 ## TO DO:

+#### USER AUTHORIZATION & AUTHENTICATION

+Backend

 -   [x] JWT atuhorization
 -   [x] user registration backend
 -   [x] user login backend

+Frontend

 -   [ ] user registration frontend
     -   email
     -   name